SrNovas/PracticaGit/poem.md

-Roses are red,
+Roses are Red pills,
-Violets are blue,
+Blue pills are blue,
 All of my base
 are belong to you.